Omega Boost: Story

 Omega Boost manages to pierce the defenses around planet ETA, encountering along the way a red 'knockoff' of Omega Boost made by AlphaCore named Beta Boost, and enters the Timeshaft encountering resistance around and inside.
-However, after traveling through, it finds itself not in the past of 1946, but near planet ETA a few decades into the future.
-The future ETA has become the home base of AlphaCore and turned into a cybernetic planet little resembling its present self, overrun with AlphaCore's machinery.
+However, after traveling through, Lester and Omega Boost find themselves not in the past of 1946, but near planet ETA a few decades into the future.

+The ETA of the future has become the home base of AlphaCore and turned into a cybernetic planet completely unlike its present self, overrun with AlphaCore's machinery.
 Omega Boost proceeds to breach the planetary defenses, once again defeating Beta Boost (who has been given a version of the Viper Boost attack) and fending off the avatar of AlphaCore itself.

-Afterwards, the planet is destroyed but the Timeshaft survives, now its own structure akin to a space station, and AlphaCore attempts to escape through it to an unknown time.
+Afterwards, AlphaCore detonates the entire planet in an effort to destroy Omega Boost, but leaves the Timeshaft- now its own structure akin to a space station- intact in order to attempt an escape to an unknown time.
 Omega Boost pursues it and destroys its three forms- crystal, serpent-like machine, and finally the true form, a vaguely fairylike humanoid with wings.
 After defeat, AlphaCore attempts to possess Omega Boost, but fails, disintegrating.

 The end cutscene depicts Omega Boost arriving in 1946, crashing into a forest in North America.
 Lester locates ENIAC and, through a small probe, finds the vacuum tube infected by AlphaCore's virus, switching it out for the safe tube seen in the intro; thus preventing AlphaCore's rise to power and subsequent destruction of the human race.

 Development

 Similarities between Omega Boost and Sega's Panzer Dragoon series led to a rumor that former members of Team Andromeda, dissolved in 1998, had joined Polyphony Digital.
 This rumor turned out to be true as the lead designer and programmer on Omega Boost was Yuji Yasuhara, who had worked on Panzer Dragoon Zwei.

-Among the games created by Polyphony Digital, Omega Boost was the only shoot 'em up, while the others are vehicle racing simulators.